-Exclusive: Japan has no 'Plan B' for Games despite coronavirus
+Exclusive: Tokyo has no 'Plan B' for Games despite coronavirus

 But markets have begun pricing in the risk of a canceled Olympics, with the Dentsu Group ad agency’s share price hammered as investors fret about its high exposure.

-The quadrennial sporting showpiece was last called off due to World War Two but doubts about Tokyo have grown since Organising Committee chief executive Toshiro Muto said he was “seriously concerned” the virus would pour “cold water” on their momentum.
+The quadrennial sporting showpiece was last called off due to World War Two but doubts about Tokyo have grown since Organizing Committee chief executive Toshiro Muto said he was “seriously concerned” the virus would pour “cold water” on their momentum.

 However, a London mayoral candidate’s suggestion that the British capital - which hosted the 2012 Summer Olympics - could take them again if needed drew sharp responses from Japan.

+And in its latest statement on the issue, the IOC said preparations for Tokyo 2020 “continue as planned” and it had “full confidence” in authorities to take all necessary measures.

-Writing by Elaine Lies; Editing by Andrew Cawthorne
+Reporting by Ami Miyazaki; Additional reporting by Karolos Grohmann in Athens; Writing by Elaine Lies; Editing by Andrew Cawthorne